2021 Men's FIH Hockey Junior World Cup

 The 2021 Men's FIH Hockey Junior World Cup was the 12th edition of the Men's FIH Hockey Junior World Cup, the biennial men's under-21 field hockey world championship organized by the International Hockey Federation.
-It was held at the Kalinga Stadium in Bhubaneswar, India from 24 November to 5 December 2021.
+It was held at the Kalinga Hockey Stadium in Bhubaneswar, India from 24 November to 5 December 2021.

 The hosts India were the defending champions but lost to Germany in the semifinals.
 Argentina won their second title by defeating Germany in the final.

 Qualification

 A total of 16 teams qualified for the final tournament.
 In addition to India, who qualified automatically as hosts, 12 other teams qualified from five separate continental competitions and another 3 won wildcards after withdraws.

 Umpires

 The following 14 umpires were selected on 23 September 2021 by the FIH: